Decorative arts and design museums

 Jiřská 3, 119 00 Prague

-The art collections of the Roudnice branch of the Lobkowicz family belong to the oldest, most extensive and best-preserved private collections in Europe.
-The collection includes 15,000 arts and crafts, including weapons and armor, 5,000 musical scores, 4,500 graphics, 65,000 books and 1.5 km of archives.
-Family collections were confiscated by the Nazi and Communist regimes in the 20th century.
-In the 1990s, they were reassembled and made available to the public in the Lobkowicz Palace at Prague Castle and Nelahozeves Castle.
+The art collections of the Roudnice branch of the Lobkowicz dynasty belong to the oldest, most extensive and the best-preserved private collections in Europe.
+The collection contains 15,000 art objects and crafts including weapons and armour; 5,000 musical scores; 4,500 pieces of graphics; 65,000 books and 1.5 km of archival records.
+The family collections were confiscated by both the Nazi and Communist regimes in the 20th century.
+In the 1990s, they were reassembled and made public in the Lobkowicz Palace in Prague Castle and in Nelahozeves Castle.